TehMuffinMoo/ibPS/docs/index.md

 All new commits will first be made to the [dev branch](https://github.com/TehMuffinMoo/ibPS/tree/dev) until tested.
 Once these changes are merged into [main branch](https://github.com/TehMuffinMoo/ibPS/tree/main), Github actions are used to package both the PowerShell Module and its documentation and subsequently publish to PowerShell Gallery.

 ## Resources
-This PowerShell Module makes use of the following InfoBlox APIs;
+This PowerShell Module makes use of the following Infoblox APIs;

 - [CSP Cloud](https://csp.infoblox.com/apidoc)
 - [NIOS](https://www.infoblox.com/wp-content/uploads/infoblox-deployment-infoblox-rest-api.pdf)